 - 3.1 Firms are required to report their customer relationships according to the residency of the customer, based on the ISO country code standard.
-This information enables the Authority to consider jurisdictional risk, and the extent to which customers are linked to higher-risk jurisdictions, when assessing sectors and firms. - 3.2 The total number of customer relationships reported by Investment Firms as at 31 December 2019 was 15,643 (2018: 13,355), of which 41.1% are resident in the Isle of Man (2018: 45.8%) and 9.9% in the UK (2018: 10.1%).
+This information enables the Authority to consider jurisdictional risk, and the extent to which customers are linked to higher-risk jurisdictions, when assessing sectors and firms. - 3.2 The total number of customer relationships reported by Investment Firms as at 31 December 2020 was 20,380 (2019: 15,643).
+Of this, investment business clients totalled 18,908 (2019: 15,561).
+The increase in investment business clients in the period was driven primarily across 4 firms.